Columbus, the United States

 Expats, digital nomads and retirees living in Columbus responded:

 "Expats and digital nomads living in Columbus appreciate the city's affordability, diverse cultural attractions, and vibrant nightlife.
 They also enjoy the city's easy access to outdoor activities, such as hiking, biking, and kayaking.
 Additionally, the city's strong job market and growing tech industry make it an attractive destination for digital nomads.
-On the other hand, some expats and digital nomads may find the city's lack of public transportation and limited international cuisine options to be drawbacks," said an expat in Columbus.
+On the other hand, some expats and digital nomads may find the city's lack of public transportation and limited international cuisine options to be drawbacks," mentioned an expat living in Columbus.

 What type of social life can someone expect in Columbus?